rails/rails/guides/source/action_view_overview.md

 <% end %>
 ```

-In the above example, `my_product` is the local variable available in the partial.
-It was assigned the value of @product in the original view.
+A "partial-local variable" is a variable that is local to a given partial and only available from within that partial.
+In the above example, `my_product` is a partial-local variable.
+It was assigned the value of @product when passed to the partial from the original view.

 Note that typically we'd simply call this local variable `product`.
 We are using `my_product` to distinguish it from the instance variable name and template name.

+Since `locals` is a hash, you can pass in multiple variables as need like `locals: { my_product: @product, my_reviews: @reviews }`.

-If a template refers to a variable that isn't passed into the view as part of
+However, if a template refers to a variable that *isn't* passed into the view as
-the `locals:` option, the template will raise an `ActionView::Template::Error`:
+part of the `locals:` option, the template will raise an
+`ActionView::Template::Error`:

 ```html+erb
 <%# app/views/products/_product.html.erb %>